binaryphile/dctk/README.md

     ├─┬ dctk              # built-in functionality
     │ ├── libexec         # core dctk command and subcommands
     │ └── completions     # bash/zsh automatic completion code
-    ├── [command]         # your command's subcommands
+    ├── completions       # links for your commands to autocompletion ├── [command]         # your command's subcommands
     ├── [another command] # you can have more than one └─┬ [legacy command]  # when you already have or need more structure